mdolab/niceplots/README.md

 If they are not installed, matplotlib will revert back to its default sans-serif font, DejaVu Sans.

 The font used by each style is as follows:
-- doumount-light (default niceplots): CMU Bright
+- doumont-light (default niceplots): CMU Bright
-- doumount-dark: CMU Bright
+- doumont-dark: CMU Bright
 - james-dark: Prompt
 - james-light: Prompt